ricardoruizfp/react_todo_crash_course/README.md

 The purpose of this was to learn:

-- Building and using class components;
+- Building and using class and functional components;
 - State and lifecycle;
 - JSX;
 - Event handling;